emtiajium/vocabulary-flashcard-frontend/README.md

 ## Change Log

+-   `0.35.0`: Fixed the bug of always showing spinner just beneath the header in the cohort page
 -   `0.34.0`: Increased the spinner dimension + Fixed the bug of vanishing search keyword after setting the vocab preference
 -   `0.33.0`: Prevented showing error icon when the count API failed to fetch box items' number
 -   `0.32.1`: Fixed padding issue due to the last version